GnarGnarHead/EscapeTheTerminal/docs/NPC_DIALOG.md

 - `-flag` sets `flag` to `false`.
 - `flag` without a prefix also sets the flag to `true`.
 - `flag=value` stores an arbitrary value.
+- `give=item` shows the choice only after the item was given with the `give` command.

+Use the in-game `give` command after speaking with an NPC to hand over the requested item.
+Subsequent dialog can reference this item using the `[give=item]` directive on choices.

 ## Conditional lines
 Lines starting with `?` show text only when a flag condition is met.
 Prefix the flag with `!` to invert the check.